alanshaw/david/README.md

 ### Update to latest

-To update your project dependencies to the latest versions (as per the output from running `david` in your project directory) and save to your `package.json`, run:
+To update all your project dependencies to the latest _stable_ versions, and save to your `package.json`, run:

 ```sh
 david update